sk27199/Weather-Application-with-API/README.md

 With additional development time and experience, I would:

-* add a muti day forecast
+* add a multiday forecast
 * allow users to save favourite locations like London
 * include temperature unit switching for example Celcius to Fahrenheit
 * build a web based version of this application